Bhagalpur: Bisua/Baisakkha

+Local Attraction

+Vikramshila Mahavihara

+Vikramshila Mahavihara's ruins has been excavated at Antichak village in Bhagalpur.
+It was established by Emperor Dharmapala of the Pala Empire.
+It was an international centre of learning that focussed on multiple fields of knowledge, including Tantricism.
+It was considered at par with Nalanda university as it was a flourishing university.
+However, Bhaktiyar Khilji destroyed it and left it to ashes and ruins.
+It has been recently recognised by the government with the excavation at the site.

+Mansa Temple, Champanagar Tanti Bazar

+Mansa Mandir, situated in the old quarters of Champanagar locality is one of the important pilgrimage sites of the city.
+Dedicated to Goddess Bishari (Mansa), this site is believed to be the place where Chandradhar Saudagar offered puja to the Goddess for the first time.
+Every year, during 16–18 August, thousands of devotees throng here to commemorate the wedding of Behula and Lakhinder.
+The temple replicated the scene of Behula- Bishari gatha during the festival.
+Large sized Manjusha are offered to the Goddess and is submerged in the holy Champa river, near the temple.

 Budhanath Temple

-Spread over three acres Budhanath temple is located on the banks of the Uttarvahini Ganga (flowing from south to north) River.
+Spread over three acres Budhanath Temple is located on the banks of the Uttarvahini Ganga (flowing from south to north) River.
 Being one of the oldest temples in the region, it witnesses influx of devotees throughout the year.
 It is about twenty minutes from the main town.
 Reference of Baba Budhanath can be found in Shiva Purana as Baba Bal Vridheshwarnath.
 Also, this name has been stated in the first segment of the eighth segments of Shiva Purana.
 The lingam of this place of worship is self-incarnated nevertheless as to when it came into being is still unknown.
 Idol of Ma Bhavani can be seen beside the Shivalinga or Lingam.